-2 Corinthians 13:14 "Some Post-Sabbatical Reflections about Our Incredible Trinitarian Blessings"
+2 Corinthians 13:14 "Trinitarian Blessings: Hope for 2018"1

 Main Idea: If we're going to live for Christ, we need encouragement to think about what we have.
 That's what this message is all about.
 According to 2 Corinthians 13:14, we who belong to Christ have access to three incredible Trinitarian blessings.
 Six important implications in light of the benediction in 2 Corinthians 13:14...